akhilesh-reddy2005/akhilesh-reddy2005/README.md

 🔗 [LinkedIn](https://www.linkedin.com/in/akhilesh-reddy-612580292/)

 ---
-✨ _“Turning ideas into scalable solutions with code & cloud.”_
+✨ _“Turning ideas into scalable solutions with code & creativity.”_